Obedience to Authority The experiments by Stanley Milgram

 The Milgram Obedience Experiments scenario was given a high-profile repetition on

-a French documentary about the effects of reality TV as first aired on a french state TV channel in
+a French documentary about the effects of reality TV as first aired on a French state TV channel in

 March 2010.